• Skip to primary navigation

 Upper vs. Lower

-There are some minor differences between the Upper and Lower canyon.
+There are some minor differences between rafting the Upper and Lower canyon.
 The Upper begins in scenic Marble Canyon and travels down through each geologic layer of the canyon.
-The lower canyon trip runs through the biggest rapids of the Colorado and includes some of the biggest hikes in the canyon.
+The lower canyon trip floats through the biggest rapids of the Colorado River tours and includes some of the biggest hikes in the canyon.
 However, the most significant difference is hiking in from the rim versus hiking out of the canyon.
 Many people assume hiking into the Grand Canyon will be easier, and they are right to a degree – it takes less time.

 However, on the days following the hike, many people can barely walk because they are so sore from the pounding their bodies took.
 The hike out of the Grand Canyon may take longer, but feet and legs are less beat up from the ascent.
 Plus, when hiking out, you can be tired and sore for a couple of days when you are flying home or back at work.
 Being too sore to participate in hikes on the trip can be a bummer.
 While we love both sections, we typically encourage those interested in week-long oar and paddle trips to start with the upper canyon.

-Grand Canyon Highlights Map
+Colorado River & Grand Canyon Highlights Map

 Full Grand Canyon: Raft from Lees Ferry to Whitmore Wash, Diamond Creek or Pearce Ferry